Motivic Steenrod problem away from the characteristic: Introduction

 \subsection{Acknowledgements}

 We would like to thank Longke Tang for sharing his results about Gysin maps in non-$\Ab^1$-invariant motivic homotopy theory.
 Moreover, we would like to thank Elden Elmanto for answering numerous questions about Elmanto--Morrow's construction of motivic cohomology, and in particular for pointing out that the projective bundle formula for derived schemes can be deduced from \cite[Construction~4.38]{elmanto-morrow} (see Remark~\ref{rem:DerivedPBF}).
 We would also like to thank Shane Kelly and Adeel Khan for comments on the draft of this article, which helped to improve the introduction, and Marc Hoyois for pointing out a subtlety about the cdh-topology on derived schemes.
+Finally, we would like to thank the anonymous referee for careful comments that helped to improve the exposition of the paper.
 This paper was written while the first-named-author was in residence at the Institute for Advanced Study in Princeton, and supported by the National Science Foundation (Grant No. DMS-1926686).